 Workshop fees include classroom instruction, some meals as noted in agenda, a VIP pass to many tourist attractions (from CVB), writing tasks and constructive feedback to help you grow as a writer, two digital books as noted above and one-on-one coaching sessions with Roy Stevenson during workshop and post-workshop.

 Each participant is responsible for arranging and paying for their own air travel, ground transportation, hotel/accommodations and other miscellaneous travel costs.

 Roy Stevenson and Linda Popovich have been working and traveling together for fifteen years as travel writer & photographer.

 Roy is a professional travel writer and the author of PitchTravelWrite.
-Over the past thirteen years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.
+He’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.

 Linda is a professional travel photographer and editor/publisher of PitchTravelWrite.
 Her photographs have been published in a variety of regional, national and international magazines and online.
 After working for 25+ years in a corporate office, she now enjoys photographing anything that keeps her outdoors, takes her to new places and introduces her to new friends.